American infected with Ebola in DRC, as US moves to limit entry from virus-hit region

 The CDC said it was deploying resources from the agency’s offices — who were already in the country — to help with efforts including surveillance, contact tracing and laboratory testing, and would mobilize additional support from the agency’s headquarters in Atlanta.

 International coordination is being ramped up to prevent the epidemic’s spread as experts warn of “extremely concerning” conditions.
-The DRC’s health minister, Dr. Samuel Roger Kamba, said Sunday that three treatment centers were being opened in the affected region to increase capacity amid the outbreak.
+Kamba said Sunday that three treatment centers were being opened in the affected region to increase capacity amid the outbreak.

 About 7 metric tons of emergency medical supplies, including protective equipment, tents and beds, arrived in Bunia on Sunday to “help scale up frontline response efforts,” according to WHO.